kctrey/wxcadm/pdocs/wxcadm.md

     `name`
     :   The name of the Location

+    `spark_id`
+    :   The ID used by all of the underlying services.

 `Org(name: str, id: str, parent: wxcadm.Webex = None, people: bool = True, locations: bool = True, hunt_groups: bool = False, call_queues: bool = False, xsi: bool = False)`
 :   The base class for working with wxcadm.

     Initialize an Org instance